Expressing an observer in preferred coordinates by transforming an injective immersion into a surjective diffeomorphism: About Problem : Image extension of a diffeomorphism

-The representation of $E$ in terms of the $C^1$ function $\kappa$ in condition $\condC$ for Lemma \ref{lem1} can be replaced by the following weaker condition $\condCrel$.
+The two main ingredients of this condition are the function $\kappa $ and the vector field $\chi$ which, both, have to satisfy the transversality property $\condC$.\ref{point2}.
+In the case where only the function $\kappa$ is given satisfying $\condC$.\ref{point1} and with no critical point on the boundary of $E$, its gradient could play the role of $\chi$.
+But then for $K_0$ to be globally attractive we need at least to remove all the possible critical points that $\kappa $ could have outside $K_0$.
+This task is performed for example on Morse functions in the proof of the $h$-Cobordism Theorem \cite{Milnor}.
+We are in a much simpler situation when $\chi$ is given and makes $E$ forward invariant.

-\begin{definition}[Relaxed condition $\condCrel$] An open bounded subset $E$ of $\RR^m$ is said to verify the relaxed condition $\condCrel$ if there exist a bounded $C^1$ vector field $\chi$, and a compact set $K_0$ contained in $E$ such that: \begin{enumerate} \item $K_0$ is globally asymptotically stable for $\chi$ \item $E$ is forward invariant by $\chi$. \end{enumerate} \end{definition}
+\begin{lemma} Let $E$ be a bounded open subset of $\RR^m$, $\chi$ be a bounded $C^1$ vector field , and $K_0$ be a compact set contained in $E$ such that: \begin{enumerate} \item $K_0$ is globally asymptotically stable for $\chi$ \item $E$ is forward invariant for $\chi$. \end{enumerate} For any strictly positive real number $\overline{d}$, there exists a bounded set $\E$ such that

-The following lemma shows that the relaxed condition $\condCrel$ implies the condition $\condC$ up to a small deformation of $E$ :

-\begin{lemma} Let $E$ be an open bounded subset of $\RR^m$ verifying the relaxed condition $\condCrel$.
-For any strictly positive real number $\overline{d}$, there exists a bounded set $\E$ such that

 and $\E$ verifies condition $\condC$. \end{lemma}